alfrizz/My-Practice/scripts/readme.txt

-.docker_ignore		Lists files/folders to exclude from Docker build context, while preserving only the necessary scripts/ assets for image build. requirements.txt	Pinned Python dependencies for reproducible builds: Jupyter Lab, torchmetrics, pandas, plotly, Optuna, and more. shrink-wsl.ps1	        PowerShell script to stop Docker Desktop, shut down WSL, compact the Ubuntu ext4.vhdx, detach the VHDX, restart WSL, and log each step (scheduled in taskschd.msc) shrink-wsl.log         	Timestamped log file capturing the output and free-space before/after each shrink-and-recovery run
+.docker_ignore		Lists files/folders to exclude from Docker build context, while preserving only the necessary scripts/ assets for image build. requirements.txt	Pinned Python dependencies for reproducible builds: Jupyter Lab, torchmetrics, pandas, plotly, Optuna, and more. shrink-wsl.ps1	        PowerShell script to stop Docker Desktop, shut down WSL, compact the Ubuntu ext4.vhdx, detach the VHDX, restart WSL, and log each step (scheduled in taskschd.msc)

 -------------